dshafik/bag/docs/laravel-controller-injection.md

     }
 }
 ```

+> [!NOTE]
+> This will also strip additional parameters from the request data that are not part of the `Bag` object.

 > [!TIP]
 > The `Bag->valid()` method will throw a `ValidationException` if the Bag object is not valid by default, you can pass in `false` to return null instead.